hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

-The client forwards the attestation evidence to the verifier using the previously established session, obtains the attestation result and checks it is acceptable according to its local policy.
+The client forwards the attestation evidence to the verifier using the previously established session, obtains the attestation result and checks whether it is acceptable according to its local policy.
 If so, it proceeds and verifies the handshake signature using the corresponding public key (for example, using the PoP key in the KAT evidence
 {{I-D.bft-rats-kat}}).